 A single premium immediate annuity, as the name implies, begins to provide income immediately, usually less than a year after it is purchased.
 It is usually purchased with one large lump sum premium, from a 401(k) plan rollover or other investments.
 Immediate annuities are generally best suited for someone who is already retired or will in the very near future.
-New York Life’s immediate annuity – the New York Life Guaranteed Lifetime Income Annuity – offers a number of popular payout options.
+New York Life’s immediate annuity, New York Life Guaranteed Lifetime Income Annuity, offers a number of popular payout options.
 With a deferred lifetime annuity, people make an initial premium payment but don’t begin to receive income payments until a date set in the future.

-In contrast, New York Life’s deferred income annuity, the New York Life Guaranteed Future Income Annuity7 is generally best suited for someone age 55-64 who is still working and wants to create their own “pension- like” stream of retirement income.
-They can also can continue to make premium payments to the annuity (the minimum initial premium is $10,000 and the minimum subsequent premiums is $100).8 Download the complete product brochure.
+In contrast, New York Life’s flexible premium deferred income annuity, the New York Life Guaranteed Future Income Annuity7 is generally best suited for someone age 55-64 who is still working and wants to create their own “pension- like” stream of guaranteed lifetime income.
+They also can continue to make premium payments to the annuity (the minimum initial premium is $5,000 and the minimum subsequent premiums is $100).8 Download the complete product brochure.

 Income annuities, also referred to as “longevity insurance,” can also be used to help retirees protect their assets should they live beyond their life expectancy; so be sure to investigate your options fully.

 When deciding to purchase an income annuity, one factor all financial professionals stress is to stick with companies that are highly rated for financial strength and claims-paying ability.
-New York Life receives the highest ratings currently awarded to any life insurer by all four major ratings agencies.9
+Both New York Life Insurance and Annuity Corporation and its parent company, New York Life Insurance Company have received the highest ratings for future strength currently awarded to any life insurer by all four major ratings agencies.9

 (1)”Income Annuities Improve Portfolio Outcomes in Retirement,” Financial Research Corporation(FRC), One Fanueil Hall Marketplace, Boston, MA 02109 FRC is an independent third party research firm not affiliated with New York Life Insurance Company or its subsidiaries.
 The research for this paper was funded, in part, by New York Life.